softserveinc-rnd/blog/fpga-cnn/README.md

 #### Quantisation
 Usually, CNN's weights are floating points, FP32 numbers.
 It is so to make accuracy as high as possible during training.
 However, is it necessary in the outgoing network?
 There are Binary neural networks, and their final weights are booleans, 0 or 1. <br>
 FP is vital for training, but not in the outgoing network.
-Training time is not so important, as final execution accuracy, but add or multiply FP numbers is much slower, needs more power and hardware resources, then INT. <br>
+Training time is not so important, as final execution accuracy, but add or multiply FP numbers is much slower, needs more power and hardware resources, than INT. <br>
 That is why quantisation is a solution - we can convert FP32 to INT16/INT8 numbers, calculate the accuracy, latency and throughput and compare them.
 The result can be better if used not just rounding, but deep analysis with it. <br>
 Every system has its approach to quantisation, Tensorflow has supervised and unsupervised approaches [[Ref](https://www.tensorflow.org/lite/performance/post_training_quantization)], Caffe has Ristretto  [[Ref](http://lepsucd.com/ristretto-cnn-approximation/)].
 Vitis AI has its optimiser in pair with a quantiser.
 In all cases, we get some increase in latency with a decrease in accuracy. <br>
 Important info - it is necessary to convert not only weights, but also layers, operations on that weights.